BenjaminShinar/FlexingMyCode/mockmon/README.md

 - [ ] dpad, action, cancel, start select

 ## Build system
-use cmake to build
+- [ ] use cmake to build
-use external packages from package managments
+- [x] use external packages from package managments

 ## Testing?
 can i use automated testing?
+- [x] add testing package
+- [ ] integrate testing to repository on git
+- [ ] add actual relevent test

+## UMLs
+- [ ] create a location for umls on the repository
+- [ ] have a tool that process the uml to image
+- [ ] battle uml - how a battle operates
+- [ ] game driver uml - which modes are availble to use currently
+- [ ] classes uml - mockmon, conditions, etc...
+- [ ] special moves umls - maybe needed